Animal behavior classification via deep learning on embedded systems: Introduction

 \section{Introduction}

 The term behavior is commonly used by animal scientists to describe what an animal does during its daily life.
-It defines the internally coordinated responses of living organisms to internal or external stimuli excluding those associated with developmental changes~\cite{beh}.
+It defines the internally coordinated responses of living organisms to internal or external stimuli~\cite{beh}.
 Animal behavior, when considered over appropriate periods of time, is an important indicator of health, welfare, and productivity, particularly for livestock.
 It can also provide valuable information about animals' environment, social interactions, and herd dynamics.

 Manual observation and recording of animal behavior is laborious and in some cases impractical.
+In addition, employing machine learning algorithms based on computer vision or sound recognition to automate animal behavior classification is challenging.
+That is because, apart from the technical challenges involved, the limited coverage range of typical fixed vision or sound sensors makes them unsuitable for monitoring large numbers of animals spread over large areas.
 Therefore, classifying animal behavior on wearable devices, such as small and light smart tags, using inertial measurement data is highly desirable.
 Micro-electro-mechanical accelerometers are compact and low-power motion sensors that can measure acceleration on three orthogonal spatial axes by sensing minute variations in the capacitance between a fixed electrode and a proof mass due to any force applied to the sensor.
 There is a vast body of literature around using accelerometry data to classify various animal behaviors, e.g., see~\cite{ca1}--\cite{em4aa5} and the references therein.
 However, there is relatively little work reported on performing the behavior classification on the embedded system of the device containing the accelerometer, e.g.,~\cite{ca10}--\cite{em4aa5}, as most of the processing is conventionally done after collecting the data.

 Collecting and storing raw accelerometry data for post-hoc processing is inefficient and unscalable.
 Transferring the raw data via wireless communication is similarly disadvantageous.
 Therefore, it is important to realize the classification of animal behavior in-situ and in real-time on the embedded system of the wearable device that collect the data.
 Doing so, only the inferred behavior classes need be stored or communicated.